hoangthienan95/computer-vision-project/README.md

 Our results show that model trained on Run 3 (entire dataset + fine-tuning + augmentation) achieves comparable results to Mask R-CNN networks trained on the MS COCO dataset when evaluated over a limited batch of test images.
 The table is included here to demonstrate the improvement in evaluation metrics for our network with each run and figures reported on similar tasks on other datasets.
 However, as mentioned before the quality and category of classes in MS COCO versus the iMaterialist dataset are significantly different hence it is not a fair comparison to start with.
 We believe that model accuracy can be further improved through hyper-parameters tuning and better stratification strategy for splitting the dataset for training and validation.

 ### Sample Results
-We added four examples of model predictions from Run 3 on random images picked from the dataset.
+We added four examples of model predictions from Run 3 on random images sampled from the dataset.
 The model seems to do a good job at detecting primary clothing apparels including dress, pants, shoes, tops, etc. There are occasions when the predictions do not match the ground truth, for example in the top left image, an area of the scarf is detected as a watch, in the top right image the shirt and pants combination is detected as a dress instead of two separate apparels.
 The confusion matrix of predictions is further discussed below using a single prediction image as an example.
 In general, we observe that the model is good with detecting objects with no overlap with other objects e.g. shoes, pants, hats, glasses, etc but does a worse job when overlaps are involved, e.g. shirts, sleeves, dresses, etc.

 <p align="center">
     <img src="images/samples_predictions.jpg" height="600"/>